 |Service endpoints||Global and regional||Regional|

-Subscribers must request messages from Pub/Sub Lite.
-To request messages, subscribers establish bidirectional streaming connections with each of the partitions.
+Pub/Sub Lite only supports streaming gRPC pull message delivery.
+To request messages, subscribers establish bidirectional streaming connections with each partition.